NatassiaTavares/github-crawler/README.md

 ## Behavior
 All Github integration is made in github_service.rb, there, a search request is made for each of the five languages, the repositories found are recorded straight to the database.

+On each search request to Github API are returned 30 results.
+Because the application searches 5 times (one for each language), 150 records are stored in the database.

 Github API has a rate time limit for the amount of made requests, throwing a 403 Http Status when the rate is reached, to handle this, just a simple exception is being used, there's no need to implement any fallout, the application will render the repositories already in the database.

 ## Up and Running